rangel-paolo-cardoso/rangel-paolo-cardoso/README.md

 <br />
 👋 How's it goig?
 Welcome to my Github repository.
 <br /><br />
 My name is <strong>Rangel Paolo</strong>, I'm 23 and I live in São Paulo.
 I was born in a little town in the state of Bahia called Botuporã, but I'm living here since I was 2 years old.
-Since I was a child I love technology, even though my parents think it's just my fantasizing inside my head, I'v been always believing that someday will exist flying cars, probably I won't build them, perhaps I could program their systems.
+Since I was a child I love technology, even though my parents think it's just fantasizing inside my head, I'v been always believing that someday will exist flying cars, probably I won't build them, perhaps I could program their systems.

 ### Habilidades de Front-End
 <p align="left">